 Another thing we know (and equally useless general knowledge) is that an octopus has three hearts: two brachial hearts to pump blood through the vessels of the gills, and a further systemic heart to pump blood from the gills through the rest of the body.
 All three are squishy blobs of heart stuff and none of them even remotely resemble four squares.

-So why should the symbol represent the heart of Tursas?
+So why should the symbol represent the heart of walrussy octopussy Tursas?

 In Kalevala's Rune II, we read of 'Wainamoinen's Sowing'.
 The song starts with Wainamoinen asking Pellerwoinen to sow seeds on the barren earth.
 Pellerwoinen scatters all kinds of seed everywhere; they sprout and grow into beautiful trees.
 (Lönnrot, being also a botanist, must have loved this story.)
 However, the acorn did not sprout and the oak, the "Tree of heaven", was missing from the great garden.

-The story continues with mermaids, mowing and raking in a meadow on the seashore (a break from the usual image of a mermaid sitting all day on the back of a turtle, combing her hair).
+The story continues with mermaids, mowing and raking in a meadow on the seashore, as mermaids do.
 Then from the ocean, the mighty Tursas emerges, tramples on the mowings which then burst into flames.
 When the fire dies down, the soil is enriched by the ash and Tursas replants the acorns which grow into mighty oak trees.

 So far, Tursas is the good guy of this story.

-Wainamoinen summons the help of the moon to raise a huge tide (see also Edgar Marriott's monologue of Noah and the 'Ole in the Ark) and uproot the tree.
-All is well and later4 the giant Tursas is banished to the depths of the ocean forever.
+Wainamoinen summons the help of the moon to raise a huge tide (see Marriott's Noah and the 'Ole in the Ark) and uproot the tree.
+All is well and later the giant Tursas is banished to the depths of the ocean forever.